siberianfox/g2wiki/Status-Reports.md

 ## Status Reports
 Status reports provide a real-time view of what's going on inside g2core by reporting the dynamic model.
 IOW they can tell you where you are (position), if the machine is moving, how fast, what it's doing, when a move is done, and other things as well.
 They can be returned on-demand, or can be automatically generated during movement so you can see move progress.
 They are delivered in JSON so the UI can use it, or can be delivered in plain text for a command-line user.

-The following variables can be reported in a status report
+Any variable that can be independently queried can be included in a status report.
+For example `fv` would return the firmware version, but this would never change and would be boring.

+A group variable such as `pos` or `G55` is also allowed, but only in their individual form: e.g. `posx` or `g55y`.
+For example `posx`, `posy`, `posz` is allowed, but `pos` is not.

+The variables listed below are commonly used in status reports, as they represent the dynamic model state:

 	Request | Response | Description
 	---------|--------------|-------------